devietti/GmailSendLater/README.md

 ## Required Permissions

 GmailSendLater requires several permissions to run.
 These should not be granted lightly - this is your email account after all!
-Here's an explanation of what each permission is needed for.
+Here's an explanation of why each permission is needed.

 * View and manage your mail: used to find the drafts to send and to manipulate their labels